krnsk0/skyscrapersolver/blogpost/blog_post.md

 This works fine for handling any cells that were resolved by the edge clue constraints, but what if propagating constraints from a resolved cell results in new resolved cells--that is, cells with only only one value not crossed off--such that we would want to in turn propagate constraints from these cells?

 We could just call `propagateConstraints` repeatedly until we notice that nothing changes from one iteration to the next, checking every cell each time for for `cell.size === 1`.
 But this is a lot of extra work as most cells won't have changed.
-Instead, let's check constraint list size right after modifying a cell in `propagateConstraintsFromCell`, which ensures we only check cells that have changed.
+Instead, let's check constraint list size right after modifying a cell in `propagateFromResolvedCell`, which ensures we only check cells that have changed.

 When we find that a cell which has just changed has size 1, how should we initiate constraint propagation for it?
-We could recursively call `propagateConstraintsFromCell`, but this could in some circumstances lead to code that's very difficult to step through, as our algorithm "chases" changes around the board.
+We could recursively call `propagateFromResolvedCell`, but this could in some circumstances lead to code that's very difficult to step through, as our algorithm "chases" changes around the board.
 It will be easier to reason about a "breadth first" approach in which each propagation operation finishes before the next starts.
 To do this, let's add a `queue` key to our state which holds an array and set up propagateConstraints to use this queue.
-Inside `propagateConstraintsFromCell`:
+Inside `propagateFromResolvedCell`:

 ```js
 crossIndices.forEach(crossIndex => {